Hasselt University: Opening academic year

 The formal opening of the academic year traditionally takes place in the penultimate week of September.
 The day starts with the Procession of Professors in the centre of Hasselt and a toast by the Mayor at City Hall.
 In the afternoon, a ceremony with speeches and music is held.

 Foundation Day

-Hasselt University celebrates its Foundation Day on May 28 (the day when the university was established by law, in 1971).
+Hasselt University celebrates its Foundation Day on May 28 (the day when the University was established by law, in 1971).
 To mark the occasion, honorary doctorate degrees are awarded to individuals for outstanding contributions made to a specific field and/or to society in general.
 Each honorary doctor receives a diploma and the University Medal.
 Since 2022, UHasselt also hands out the Foundation Day Honorary Award to an organisation.

-In the past decades, numerous internationally renowned scientists, artists, architects, journalists and entrepreneurs from around the world joined the circle of honorary doctors of Hasselt University: